If you’re like most people, you probably don’t think too much about taxes until tax season rolls around. Or until you hear about a tax scam.

 So why is this year somehow different?
 What has forced tax return filing back into the national spotlight?
 Unfortunately, headlines just like these:

-It appears that everyone’s favorite tax filing software, TurboTax, is at the center of an earth-shattering scandal that involves tricking its customers into paying for tax filing services they were otherwise legally entitled to.
+TurboTax sits at the center of an earth-shattering scandal that involves tricking customers into paying for tax filing services that should have been provided free.

 At this point, it’s unlikely you’ve missed the story on the evening news or on your Facebook feed at some point, but even if you’ve seen the headlines, you may still be a little bit unsure about what, exactly, happened.

 What did the company behind TurboTax allegedly do?
-How many people were impacted by it?
+How many people did this impact?
 Now H&R Block is involved?

 If you’ve used TurboTax and H&R Block to file taxes, right now there’s one question you’re probably asking yourself more than any other: